Ri-Dearg/horizon-photo/README.md

 The fonts are sans-serif in keeping with the clean, minimal design elements.
 An uppercase font is used to emphasise all headings.

 ### User Stories
-As a user interested in photography, I expect to see a photography portfolio.
+As a user interested in photography, I expect to see a varied photography portfolio.

 As a user interested in travel, I expect to be able to explore locations through photography.

+As a user interested in project work, I can use the contact form to reach the photographer.

 ### Wireframes
 Wireframe: https://drive.google.com/open?id=17ZBPFFBDwHyMecXJiWNz-r5LhEaP79as